 A sprint retrospective meeting is a formal gathering of Scrum teams and stakeholders to go over a previous sprint.
 During the meeting, they create a concrete plan for applying those insights in the future.

 A sprint retrospective usually takes place the day after a sprint finishes or immediately following a sprint review.
 The goal is to have minimal lag time between that one and the next.

 What happens in a sprint retrospective meeting?

 A sprint retrospective meeting is a discussion that everyone participates in.
-But if you’re wondering what happens explicitly, here’s an agenda breakdown every organizer needs to know:
+But if you’re wondering what happens explicitly, here are some sprint retrospective ideas every organizer needs to know: